nodes777/gameengine/notes/Chapter9.md

 Understand the details of how to draw a particle and define its behaviors Experience implementing a particle system
 Build a particle engine component that supports interaction with RigidShape

+Additive Blending: Recall that the default gl.blendFunc() setting utilizes the alpha channel value to implement transparency.
+This is referred to as alpha blending.
+In this case, the gl.blendFunc() setting results in a simple accumulation of colors without considering the alpha channel.
+This is referred to as additive blending.